clivewalker/clivewalker.github.io/README.md

 # clivewalker.github.io
-The Perchology newsletter site converted to static pages
+The Perchology newsletter site converted to static pages.
+Previously on perchology.com.